teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 seo_title: task app for repeating tasks and one off tasks for one team or multiple teams
 seo_description: "#team is a task app for repeating tasks and one off tasks across multiple teams.
 Every team in your organization has repeating tasks.
-Make sure repeating tasks get done."
+Achieving consistency on repeating tasks will positively impact your customer and employee experience."
 feature_image: "/uploads/strategy_execution.png"
 page_sections:
 - template: content-feature